krtkush/krtkush.github.io/_posts/2016-06-02-caching-using-okhttp-part-2.md

 The apparent problem with the linked approach is that *every* API request will have its Cache-Headers modified by the interceptors.
 There is no way to control API requests individually.
 To solve this problem I have come with a, dare I say, elegant hack - We add some custom headers while sending the request, whose value the interceptors will check and act accordingly.

-Continuing with the interceptors we created in the last post, we'll modify them to check for boolean flag which specifies the developer's choice to use their functionality or not.
+Continuing with the interceptors we created in the last post, we'll modify them to check for boolean flag which specifies the developer's choice to use the caching functionality or not.

 **Accepting headers dynamically in the API request**